DominikFeret/rss-aggregator/README.md

-# RSS Feed Aggregator
+# RSS Aggregator

 ## Description

-The RSS Feed Aggregator is a simple back-end server which aggregates posts from RSS feeds and saves them in the database.
+The RSS Aggregator is a backend server designed to aggregate data from various RSS feeds and save them in a database.